-Edward I added a fine twin-towered gatehouse to an earlier royal castle in 1292.
+Edward I added a fine twin-towered gatehouse to St Briavel's in 1292.
 During his reign the castle was a crossbow bolt factory, using local Forest of Dean iron to produce weapons for his campaigns against the Welsh and Scots.
 After the conquest of Wales the gatehouse became a debtor's prison, and the castle is now a youth hostel, set in wonderful walking country.

 Read more about the history of St Briavels.